enix/ansible-teleport/README.md

 This roles comes preloaded with almost every available default.
 You can override each one in your hosts/group vars, in your inventory, or in your play.
 See the annotated defaults in `defaults/main.yml` for help in configuration.
 All provided variables start with `teleport__`.

-- `teleport__version: ""` - Version of the binary to install and hold, default install latest available in the repo, but can precise any debian package release version.
+- `teleport__version: 8` - Major Version / branch of the binary to install and hold, default install repo version 8.
+Available now: 8, 9, 10, 11.
 - `teleport__agent: false` - Configure and Enable the teleport agent software.
 - `teleport__nodename: {{ inventory_hostname }}` - Name the teleport agent report to it's connected proxy.
 - `teleport__node: false` - Configure and Enable teleport node role.